by Gregor Tarjan, Aeroyacht Ltd.

 The catamaran provides a gentler motion and in general, a more pleasurable sailing environment.
 The motion of the boat might be quicker, especially if sailing upwind, but it is usually perceived as more predictable.
 The high initial stiffness and moment of inertia of a cruising catamaran greatly help the human body to anticipate the next move of the boat.
 This is in significant contrast to the slower roll behavior of a ballasted monohull where seasickness in muffled cabins down below is more prone to occur.

 Locating twin engines separate, and at a distance, from the living accommodations, as is mostly the case on modern catamarans, also keeps the sickening diesel vapors and noise away from the crew.
 Most monohulls, in comparison, have their engine buried under the cockpit, with only the folding companionway ladder separating the smelly beast from the passengers.
 Novice sailors will also appreciate the better ventilation a cat can offer.
 Breathing fresh air and being able to see the horizon from a sheltered saloon greatly reduces the anxiety associated with seasickness.

 As we can see, safety has many faces and seasickness is possibly the ugliest of them all.
 More seamanship errors are committed by fatigued and queasy sailors than healthy ones.
+There have been reports of decreased night vision during and after the treatment with Accutane.
+Therefore, patients should be advised of this potential problem and warned to be cautious when driving at night.
+Visual problems should be carefully monitored during the therapy with Accutane.
+Dry eyes, corneal opacity, decreased night vision and keratitis usually disappear after the discontinuation of the drug.
 Creating a more habitable environment will thus contribute to the safety of crew and ship.
-A catamarans therefore seems the smarter alternative.
+A catamaran therefore seems the smarter alternative.